AnyLog-co/documentation/examples/Connecting Nodes.md

 * Data streams (to host on the node or to transfer to a destination node)

 ***Note 1: The IP and Ports used by the active listeners on each node needs to be open - remove firewall restrictions as needed.***.
-For example, on AWS associate the ports assigned to each servoce to an Inbound Rule allowing incomming messages on that port.
+For example, on AWS associate the ports assigned to each service to an Inbound Rule allowing incoming messages on that port.

 ## Publishing the IPs and Ports